- 1 What is Nonprofit Management?

-Non-profit, public, organizational management is the area of management that deals with non-profit corporations and organizations, including but not limited to public organizations, schools, foundations and non-governmental organizations.
+Nonprofit management is the area of management that deals with non-profit corporations and organizations, including but not limited to public organizations, schools, foundations and non-governmental organizations.
 Individuals in this field will utilize multiple fields of discipline in order to manage the administrative, financial, or human resources related areas of a given organization.
 An understanding of the laws that govern the formation of operation of such entities is required in order to successful operate.
+According to the BLS, the nonprofit sector accounts for over 10% of the overall workforce in the United States translating to some 12 million jobs.

 An education in the field is generally pursued at the bachelor degree level, though alternative management or business courses may be taken in lieu of such a program if it unavailable at a given school.
 Some school's may offer associate level degrees, though most employers will tend look more favorably upon candidates who have at least four years of education in the area as well as volunteer or internship experience.